thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/bookstore.md

 <h4 class="bookstore-h2"><a href="#bookstores">Local Bookstores</a></h4>
 <h2 class="bookstore-h2">Local Bookstores</h2>

+This is a collection of works that you might find interesting if you have an interest in diving deeper into the history of Chattanooga, or want to support a Chattanooga creative.
+Where appropriate Fiction books will either be from Chattanooga authors or have a nearby setting.

 <a href="https://www.thebookandcover.com/" target="_blank">**The Book & Cover**</a> &nbsp; A cozy new addition to Chattanooga’s bookstore scene, The Book & Cover offers a selection of new books with a focus on contemporary fiction and children’s literature.
 They also have a charming café inside.